Social | Talent creativity

 Supporting employees motivated to take on challenge and achieve growth

-The Group has been making progress in developing “opportunities for diverse talent to shine and take on various challenges,” as part of its approach to enhancing a “challenging spirit”.
+The Group has been making progress in developing “opportunities for talent to shine and take on various challenges,” as part of its approach to enhancing a “challenging spirit”.
 This is especially true in the exploratory business where, in addition to forming alliances with external partners, the Group has established a corporate venture, Softrobotics Ventures.
-Softrobotics Ventures brings together diverse talent with an entrepreneurial spirit to create new businesses from scratch to take on the challenge of early commercialization with respect to the notion of “Bridgestone’s new challenges utilizing our expertise in R&D of rubber materials soft robot hand with just the right grip supporting the lives of individuals through the power of rubber.”
+Softrobotics Ventures brings together talent with an entrepreneurial spirit to create new businesses from scratch to take on the challenge of early commercialization with respect to the notion of embracing new challenges utilizing Bridgestone’s expertise in the R&D of rubber materials to develop soft robot hands with just the right grip, thereby supporting the lives of individuals through the power of rubber.

-The Group encompasses a wide range of business domains, including premium tires, solutions, and diversified products, spanning the entire value chain from upstream (raw materials) to downstream (sale and services).
+The Group encompasses a wide range of business domains, including tires, solutions, and diversified products, spanning the entire value chain from upstream (raw materials) to downstream (sales and services).
 Meanwhile, the Group believes that embodying the notion of a "challenging spirit" through active engagement is essential to providing further value to its stakeholders, irrespective of the business domain and value chain.
 The Group launched its “Genba (on-site) 100-Day Challenge Program” from Japan in 2023 and subsequently expanded to BSAPIC (Asia-Pacific, India and China) in 2024.
 This program involves investigating, verifying, improving, and addressing on-site challenges and hypotheses established by participants on site either within or outside their country.
-We will further extend the reach of the program globally in the future and take initiatives to encourage even more employees to take on challenges and create further challenge culture.
+We will further extend the reach of the program globally in the future and take initiatives to encourage even more employees to take on challenges and create further challenge-taking culture.

 Leadership training

 As the Group builds a more advanced “glocal” management structure, developing the next generation of management leaders is a business imperative.
-Management leaders should be equipped with both business expertise and cross-cultural leadership capabilities with the aim of supporting future sustainable growth and greater corporate value.
+Management leaders should be equipped with both business expertise and cross-cultural leadership capabilities with the aim of supporting future sustainable growth and enhancing corporate value.

 Activities for promoting culture change and enhancing engagement as a foundation

-The Group conducted globally unified engagement surveys*1 *2 in 2023 upon having positioned improvement of employee engagement as one of our key issues in globally promoting culture changes in line with the “Bridgestone E8 Commitment.”
+The Group conducts globally unified engagement surveys*1 *2 from 2023(the next global survey will be held in 2026) upon having positioned improvement in employee engagement as one of our key issues in globally promoting culture changes in line with the “Bridgestone E8 Commitment”.
+This is done while implementing a Plan-Do-Check-Act (PDCA) cycle by conducting more frequent pulse surveys and other initiatives in each region.
 We have deepened and made progress on initiatives in part by sharing good practices from each region upon having identified global common strengths and improvement items, while respecting regional differences in cultures and characteristics.

 Global common strength and further improvement items based on the result of engagement survey